andreassjoberg/rfcs/text/0000-dot-node-version-file-support.md

 # Critique
 [critique]: #critique

-By supporting .node-version, Volta will provide users with more flexibility in how they manage their Node environments, while maintaining its commitment to backward compatibility.
+By supporting `.node-version`, Volta will provide users with more flexibility in how they manage their Node environments, while maintaining its commitment to backward compatibility.
 This RFC invites feedback on the proposed implementation and any potential edge cases that might arise.

 # Unresolved questions
 [unresolved]: #unresolved-questions

+Should we also support `.nvmrc`?